anas-didi95/anasdidi-dev/content/blog/_solid-single-responsibility-principle/index.md

 }
 ```

-Overall, it looks like a POJO class, however the class actually breaking the single-responsibility principle.
+Overall, it looks like a POJO class, however the class actually breaking the Single-responsibility Principle.

 This is due to implementation of method `markAttendance`.
-By having the method in the class, we now have multiple responsibilities which is to contains the Student details and to display the attendance status of Student.
+By having the method in the class, we now have multiple responsibilities to has the Student details and to display the attendance status of Student.

 Any new requirement on the attendance status, we need to change the Student class, which may lead to unexpected side-effects in the future.

 <a name="good-example"></a>
 ### Good Example

 Therefore, we need to separate the responsibilities to each class, `Student` for Student details and `AttendanceTracker` for attendance-related functions.

 ```java
 // Student.java